ingar195/price-tracker/readme.md

         }
     }
     ```
-* Then add the script to Windows Task Scheduler(Windows), chron(Linux) or OSX Automator
+* Then add the script to Windows Task Scheduler(Windows), chron(Linux) or OSX Automator, with your desired intervals

 # Supported sites